ananfito/100-days-of-code/readme.md

 # 100 Days Of Code - Log
-For updates daily follow me on Twitter [@wordsbyfifi](https://twitter.com/wordsbyfifi/) or on [Medium](https://anthonynanfito.medium.com/) for the 'pretty' version of this log.
+For updates daily follow me on Twitter [@wordsbyfifi](https://twitter.com/wordsbyfifi/) or visit my blog on [Medium](https://anthonynanfito.medium.com/) for the 'pretty' version of this log.

 ### Day 13: August 18, 2022